Fact 4: Causes

 Furthermore, RLS seems to be related to a number of other conditions, although researchers are as yet not certain regarding possible causality.
 For instance, RLS can co-occur with chronic diseases like diabetes, peripheral neuropathy or kidney failure; treating these conditions tends to also result in relief from the symptoms of RLS.
 Another example involves medications that may contribute to the worsening or intensification of RLS symptoms – antipsychotics (such as phenothiazine or haloperidol derivatives), antinausea medication (metoclopramide or prochlorperazine), serotonin-boosting antidepressants, and some sedating antihistamine-based medication can be factors.
 RLS symptoms tend to also occur during pregnancy, particularly in the final trimester, although symptoms typically taper off within a month after birth.

-Fact 5: How Is RLS Diagnosed?
+Fact 5: How is Restless Leg Syndrome Diagnosed?

 It’s worth noting that there is no specific test that determines RLS.
 There are, however, four criteria that are usually involved in diagnosing the disorder.